All About Eve (band): Debut and chart success

 Their self-titled debut album was produced by Paul Samwell-Smith and released in 1988.
 It includes UK hit singles "In the Clouds", "Wild-Hearted Woman", "Every Angel", "Martha's Harbour", and "What Kind of Fool".

-The album itself reached No. 7 on the UK Albums Chart, with much of its lyrical material drawing from hippie ideals, white magic and dreamlike fairy tales, the album's gentle folk rock inspired pop sound won the band many fans (nicknamed 'angels').
+The album itself reached No. 7 on the UK Albums Chart, with much of its lyrical material drawing from hippie ideals, white magic and dreamlike fairy tales.
 Their music was sometimes considered gothic rock by the media.

 The band later performed a dubbed version of "Martha's Harbour" on the BBC television music show Top of the Pops, but, owing to a studio technical error, the taped vocals were broadcast without the band being able to hear them, resulting in the audience of BBC1 hearing the recorded version of the song, while the band members sat motionless on screen waiting for their cue to begin.
 By way of compensation, the band were invited back on to the show to perform the song the following week, this time with the vocals performed live.
 This performance passed off smoothly, with the resultant publicity helping the track to climb the singles chart.

 The following year, their second album, Scarlet and Other Stories, was released and the band toured around the UK.
 It also reached the top 10 of the UK Albums Chart.